 - Figure out ways of overcoming your own biases—they get in between you and creating a great product.
 Confirmation bias, the availability heuristic & cultural biases are all good ones to fight.

 I grew up bilingual, which taught me how to bridge the gap between problem and solution…

 ‘Idea’ and ‘execution’ are different languages, and when they’re split up, they aren’t enough.

 1. Ideas don’t have mass

 2. Execution doesn’t have direction

 3. When you work in boxes, the best you can hope to build is a stack of boxes

-Because ‘idea’ and ‘execution’ are different languages, and it turns out the toughest problems—they’re won in translation.
+… because it turns out that the toughest problems—they’re won in translation.